youjin2/ds/ds093/README.md

 - [Language Models are Unsupervised Multitask Learners] (GPT-2)
 - [Language Models are Few-Shot Learners] (GPT-3)
 - [Training language models to follow instructions with human feedback] (InstructGPT)
+- [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale] (ViT)